VIS172/BHARAT_INTERN/SMS_Classifier/README.md

 # SMS Classifier Project

-This repository contains the code for an SMS classifier implemented in Python using various machine learning models.
-The classifier is designed to distinguish between spam and ham (non-spam) messages.
+The SMS classifier implemented in Python using machine learning models is designed to distinguish between spam and ham (non-spam) messages.

 ## Features